If you require assistance installing or configuring Sync, or need any other help, contact our Support team.

 Precision level of decimal(18,6) in SQL is the maximum that can be synced.
 If decimals with larger precisions are required, convert the decimal to a float.

-2. Select the applicable options for the item and click Save.
+Select the applicable options for the item and click Save.
 The available options depend on the data item:

-Edit the column mapping or exclude columns
+Review column mapping, and edit or exclude columns

-This option is available for files.
-It allows you to change the column details of the file before you running the sync process.
+You can also change the column details of the file before you run the sync process:

-• Edit a column, such as rename a heading, change the data type (text, number, date/time, boolean, or unicode) and set a field length.
+Edit a column, such as rename a heading, change the data type (text, number, date/time, boolean, or Unicode), and set a field length.

-• Exclude (disable) a column to temporarily remove it from the sync process.
+Exclude (disable) a column to temporarily remove it from the sync process.
 This option is suitable when you have very large data sets where not every column is required, as it makes sense to only sync the columns that you want to see in Phocas.

 If you are adding a new file, click the Edit button in the Add File window.
-If you have already added the file, double-click the file in the Data Item tab to open the Edit File window, then click the Edit button.

 Make your changes, or to disable a column, clear (uncheck) the Enabled checkbox, then click Save.